dotnet/upgrade-assistant/docs/roslyn_best_practices.md

 Roslyn sees class files as rich trees of information.
 There will likely be millions of syntax nodes to evaluate across a large solution.
 You should limit the performance impact of running the analyzer by reducing the number of operations performed.

 **Do**
-* Use the [Syntax Visualizer](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/syntax-visualizer) to determine the relevant syntax.
+* Use the [Syntax Visualizer](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/syntax-visualizer) to build syntax.
 Where possible use specific syntax options.
-As an example, if you are building an analyzer that will examine class inheritance then you should use `SyntaxKind.BaseList`, which will occur much less frequently than the `SyntaxKind.IdentifierName`.
+As an example, if you are building an analyzer that will examine class inheritance then you should use `SyntaxKind.BaseList`, which will occur much less often than the `SyntaxKind.IdentifierName`.
 * Use information already available from `SyntaxNodeAnalysisContext` to quickly filter relevant information.
 As an example, if you build an analyzer that looks for a method then you would be evaluating `MemberAccessExpressionSyntax` nodes.
-In this scenario, you should also check the parent of the node to determine if this Syntax is a method or a property.
+In this scenario, you should also check the parent of the node to figure out if this Syntax is a method or a property.

 **Do Not**
 * Do not put string compare operations above other conditional checks that can be performed.
-String comparisson is slower than checking for a type, or examining an enumeration value.
+String comparison is slower than checking for a type or examining an enumeration value.

 ### 2. Beware of String manipulations